-In addition to direct and indirect employment, the Proposed Action or any one of the alternatives, may also result in induced employment.
+In addition to direct and indirect employment, the Proposed Action may also result in induced employment.
 Induced employment follows the economic effect of employment beyond the expenditures of the employees within a project area to include jobs created by the stream of goods and services necessary to support businesses within the project.
 For example, when a manufacturer buys or sells products, the employment associated with those transactions is considered induced employment.